-You put in a great deal of thought, time, effort, and resources into all of these critical elements of your website and business.
+You put a great deal of thought, time, effort, and resources into all of these critical elements of your website and business.
 But, what good is that if these efforts don’t reflect in your bottom line?

-What I’m trying to say is, even with some top-notch products and an effective marketing strategy in place, you might not see the kind of results you’re capable of seeing, only because your website isn’t fast enough.
+What I’m trying to say is, that even with some top-notch products and an effective marketing strategy in place, you might not see the kind of results you’re capable of seeing, only because your website isn’t fast enough.

-The Need for Speed
+The Need for eCommerce Website Optimization & Speed

 Having a fast website isn’t a nice-to-have feature, a bonus, a luxury, or even an option for that matter.
 It’s an all-important necessity.